 Best Albariño: Palacio de Fefinanes 2018 Albariño

-A Spanish white, Albariño is deserving of your attention, especially this take from its home.
+A Spanish white, Albariño white wine is deserving of your attention, especially this take from its home country.
 Bright and playful and full of energy, it’s a downright enlivening wine.

 Best Sauvignon Blanc: Maori Moana 2019 Sauvignon Blanc